Top 10 Oldest Bridges in the U.S - Still Standing Today

 Historical Context: Key railroad connection, showcasing late 19th-century engineering.

-The Poughkeepsie Bridge, also known as the Walkway Over the Hudson, was completed in 1888.
-It spans the Hudson River between Poughkeepsie and Highland, New York.
+The Poughkeepsie Bridge, alternatively referred to as the Walkway Over the Hudson, was fully constructed in the year 1888.
+The structure extends across the Hudson River, connecting the locations of Poughkeepsie and Highland in the state of New York.

-At the time of its completion, it was the longest bridge in the world.
-It was a vital railroad bridge, facilitating the movement of goods and passengers across the Hudson River.
+Upon its completion, the bridge held the record for being the longest in the world.
+The railroad bridge was crucial, as it enabled the transportation of goods and passengers over the Hudson River.

-The bridge’s construction included innovative use of steel and iron, showcasing the advancements in engineering and materials of the late 19th century.
+The construction of the bridge incorporated pioneering techniques involving steel and iron, which demonstrated the progress made in engineering and materials during the late 19th century.

-After being closed to rail traffic in 1974, the bridge was renovated and reopened in 2009 as a pedestrian walkway and state park.
-Now known as the Walkway Over the Hudson, it is one of the longest elevated pedestrian bridges in the world and a popular recreational and tourist destination.
+Following its closure to rail traffic in 1974, the bridge underwent renovation and was subsequently reopened in 2009 as a pedestrian walkway and state park.
+The Walkway Over the Hudson, currently recognized as one of the longest elevated pedestrian bridges globally, has gained popularity as a prominent recreational and tourist attraction.

 4. Eads Bridge (1874) - St. Louis, Missouri